wp-plugins/wp-print-friendly/readme.txt

 If, after reviewing the remaining FAQ, you are still experiencing problems, visit [http://www.thinkoomph.com/plugins-modules/wp-print-friendly/](http://www.thinkoomph.com/plugins-modules/wp-print-friendly/) and leave a comment detailing the problem.

 = How should I name print templates? =
 Print templates should be prefixed with *wpf* and follow WordPress template conventions from there.
-To use one template for all contexts unless otherwise specified, name your template *wpf.php.* For custom post types, *wpf-[post type name].php* will be used for that post type.
+To use one template for all contexts unless otherwise specified, name your template *wpf.php.*

+For both built-in and custom post types, *wpf-[post type name].php* will be used for that post type.
+To use a template for a single post type object, name your template *wpf-[post type name]-[slug].php*.

+For custom taxonomies, follow the naming conventions for post types.

 Similarly, *wpf-home.php* will load that template for the front page of your site.

-The plugin includes a default template that may suit many needs.
+The plugin also includes a default template that may suit many needs.

 = How do I add a print link to my templates? =
 The function `wpf_the_print_link` will add a link to the print-friendly version of whatever page it appears on.
 This function accepts the following arguments: